 Sydney Observatory, Night Tour, Planetarium, Hill Park, Tower Tickets & Parking

-Depending on the time of your visit, night tours before the end of October are a beautiful opportunity to view the rings around Saturn’s planet.
+Depending on the time of your visit, night tours before the end of October are an excellent opportunity to view the rings around Saturn’s planet.
 On a good day, it may even be possible to see a couple of this planet’s moons.
-Night tours are held at 6.15pm (family-friendly) and at 8.15pm.
-Bookings need to be made and paid for in advance.
+Night tours are held at 6:15pm and 8:15pm, with bookings needing in advance.
 Note that telescope viewing is subject to weather conditions.

 In addition to telescope viewing, visitors can observe the sun during the day, with the use of special lenses provided at the Sydney Observatory.
 Take some time to discover the expanse of the universe at the 3-D Space Theatre.
 Alternatively, tale on the dome tour in the Planetarium and enjoy films that touch on astronomy, the advancements in space flight and discover more about the galaxy.